 Well folks, this is it, the last chapter of this fic before the much requested sequel is written.
-(After the Muse takes a well deserved mini mental vacation for a short period of time to unwind and celebrate the completion of such a long fic.
-That, and she owes the Missions people some missions…:Hides from pitchforks:) I want to say thank you again to all of you, the readers, for showing interest in this fic and for supporting it with your kind critiques and enthusiasm for it.
+(After the Muse takes a well-deserved mini mental vacation for a short period of time to unwind and celebrate the completion of such a long fic.
+That, and she owes the Missions people some missions.)
+I want to say thank you again to all of you, the readers, for showing interest in this fic and for supporting it with your kind critiques and enthusiasm for it.
 Thanks again, and I hope you enjoy this chapter.
-(Hopefully, my formatting decided to work out the way I wanted it to.
-If not, I apologize in advance.)

 Chapter Fifty Three – Echoes

 The sky is crying.
-Tears, hundreds of thousands of tears, falling in somber procession across the worn, rust dusted steps leading towards the sickening olive metal building rising against the shifting curtain of brilliant majestic green in the distance.
+Tears, hundreds of thousands of tears, falling in somber procession across the worn, rust-dusted steps leading to the sickening olive metal building rising against the shifting curtain of brilliant majestic green in the distance.

 Where am I?